 Despite the losing season, the Skipjacks had their second-highest season attendance.
 A total of 154,655 attended 40 games at the Baltimore Arena, second only to the 156,321 in 1989-90.

+"I'm disappointed with the attendance and with how our team performed," said principal owner Tom Ebright.
 "To get off to such a good start and see it fade away really got to me.
 I hate to lose.
-We're planning on getting it right next year, and a lot of planned changes have already been instituted, what with the influx of the younger players at the end of the season.
-I think we would have broken our attendance record, maybe even put 170,000 people in the building, if we had still been in contention at the end of the season."
+We're planning on getting it right next year, and a lot of planned changes have already been instituted, what with the influx of the younger players at the end of the season."